How to Check the V5C Before Buying a Used Motorhome

 Buying a used motorhome?
 Learn how to audit the V5C logbook to verify weights, VIN numbers, and legal classification to ensure your purchase is safe and legal.

-- Keeper vs Owner: The V5C logbook identifies the 'registered keeper', not the legal owner.
+- Keeper vs Owner: The V5C identifies the 'registered keeper', not the legal owner.
 Always obtain a separate receipt of sale to prove legal title.

 - VIN Verification: The 17-digit VIN on the document must perfectly match the chassis plate and the engine bay stamping.

 RoamWorthy's verification team emphasises that documentary compliance is the bedrock of a secure purchase.
 Failure to verify these details can lead to significant legal complications or a vehicle that is effectively unsellable.
 Whether you are looking at Motorhome Models or smaller Campervan Models, the V5C is your primary protection against fraud.
+The DVLA maintains records for over 48 million vehicles, and as a buyer, you have the right to ensure the paperwork matches the physical asset.

 The Weight Field: F.1 and G

-The most common issue with used motorhomes in the UK is a mismatch between the driver's licence and the vehicle's Maximum Authorised Mass (MAM).
-Look for field [F.1] (Max. permissible mass).
+A common issue with used motorhomes in the UK is a mismatch between the driver's licence and the vehicle's Maximum Authorised Mass (MAM).
+According to DVLA records, you can check details about a vehicle including its weight and type approval category online.
+Look for field [F.1] (Max. permissible mass) on the physical V5C.
 This is the absolute legal limit of the vehicle when fully loaded.
-If this figure exceeds 3,500kg and you only hold a standard Category B licence (typically those who passed their test after 1 January 1997), you cannot legally drive the vehicle without passing a C1 test.
-You can check your licence entitlement here.

-Conversely, field [G] (Mass in service) provides the 'kerb weight', helping you calculate the remaining payload for passengers, water, and gear.
-Use our Motorhome Weight Checker to cross-reference these numbers with the physical plate usually found on the door pillar or under the bonnet.
+If this figure exceeds 3,500kg, you must ensure you hold the correct licence entitlement.
+You can use our licence check tool to verify your entitlement.
+Conversely, field [G] (Mass in service) provides the 'kerb weight'.
+Use our motorhome weight check to cross-reference these numbers with the physical plate usually found on the door pillar or under the bonnet.
 Be aware that added accessories like awnings or bike racks reduce your available payload from the figure stated in field [G].
-For those looking at larger Motorhome Models, such as a Niesmann And Bischoff or a Frankia Platin, payload management is critical for staying within legal limits.

 Body Type and Classification

 For a vehicle to be insured correctly and to benefit from motorhome-specific speed limits on UK dual carriageways, the 'Body Type' should ideally state 'Motor Caravan'.
-If you are purchasing a campervan conversion, such as a Volkswagen Transporter converted by a third party like Vanworx or Onyx Vans, and the V5C still reads 'Van' or 'Panel Van', your insurance may be void in the event of a claim.
-Whilst the DVLA has tightened the criteria for changing this classification, a factory-built model from brands like Bailey, Auto-Trail, or Laika should always carry the 'Motor Caravan' designation.
-If the vehicle is classified as a 'Van', you must adhere to lower commercial vehicle speed limits (60mph on dual carriageways and 50mph on single carriageways).
-Use our Campervan Conversion Checker to see if a vehicle meets the current DVLA requirements.
+If you are purchasing a conversion and the V5C still reads 'Van' or 'Panel Van', your insurance may be affected.
+While the DVLA has strict criteria for changing this classification, factory-built models from major motorhome makes should carry the 'Motor Caravan' designation.
+Use our campervan conversion check to see if a vehicle meets current requirements.
+The DVLA provides specific guidance on how to change vehicle details on a V5C if the body type needs updating after a conversion.

 The VIN Match